 You might actually see the clog come out of your nipple.
 Such satisfaction!
 But don’t be surprised that it might be stringy, grainy or fatty.
 This is not at all harmful to your baby.
 The tenderness in your breast may continue for a few more days.

 Mastitis does not always require antibiotics, but do not hesitate to contact your doctor or midwife if your symptoms have not improved in 24-48 hours.
 Take antibiotics if they are recommended.
 Mastitis can escalate to an abscess if not treated.
-If you do need to take antibiotics consider using a probiotic to decease your risk of developing thrush (yeast infection).
+If you do need to take antibiotics, consider using a probiotic to decrease your risk of developing thrush (yeast infection).

 You can read more about Mastitis here.